hobbyquaker/homekit2mqtt/README.md

 payload

 * fahrenheit
-  Set to true if your sensor published it's value in degree fahrenheit
+  Set to true if your sensor publishes values in degree fahrenheit
 * onLowBattery (optional)
 * identify (optional)